On this page:

 If you disagree with the Commission decision, you may request a Motion for Rehearing by the Commission within 14 calendar days after the date TWC mailed you the Commission decision.
 TWC will grant the Motion for Rehearing only if you show these three things

-You can submit your written Motion for Rehearing online, in person at your nearest Workforce Solutions office, or by mailing or faxing your letter to Commission Appeals at the address or fax number in the instructions included with your Commission decision.
+You can submit your written Motion for Rehearing by completing the online Unemployment Benefits Appeal form, in person at your nearest Workforce Solutions office, or by mailing or faxing your letter to Commission Appeals at the address or fax number in the instructions included with your Commission decision.
 You cannot file a Motion for Rehearing by e-mail or telephone.
 If you choose to fax the information, keep the paperwork that indicates successful transmission of your Motion for Rehearing.